data-gymnasia/courses/content/stochastic-approximations/content.md

 > id: mcmcalgs
 ## MCMC Algorithms

-The goal of MCMC is to generate a Markov chain whose invariance measure is
+The goal of MCMC is to generate a Markov chain whose invariant measure is
 $\rho$, i.e., if $S_k \sim \rho$, then $S_{k+1} \sim \rho$.
 All MCMC methods will rely on the following: